 “I don’t think diving with Komodo dragons is really a good idea.
 They swim pretty fast, you know,” said Pit, my divemaster, when she saw my dismay that we weren’t going to be diving with the Komodo dragons.

 To be fair, I didn’t realize how fast these guys could swim.
-I hadn’t known that nobody swims with them because, well they are dragons and their saliva is venomous.
+I hadn’t known that nobody swims with them because, well they are the largest lizards in the world and their saliva is venomous.